Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Although Michael Kors is best known for its high-end handbags and clothing, the wristwear selection it offers is surprisingly good.

-As with most of the fashion watch brands, Michael Kors’s timepieces run mainly on quartz movements.
+As with most fashion watch brands, Michael Kors’s timepieces run mainly on quartz movements.
 However, you’ll also find some self-winding mechanisms, along with eye-catching exposed dials.

 Like its licensed producer Fossil, Michael Kors has a collection of smartwatches powered by Wear OS, providing the opportunities for fashion-following wearers to pamper their wrists with a Michael Kors labeled smartwatch.